This post may contain affiliate links. Please read my disclosure.

 I am looking forward to this summer and all the yummy popsicles I’ll make and share with y’all!
-I saw these rocket ice pop molds and they brought back childhood memories of Bomb Pops.
+I saw these rocket ice pop molds and they brought back childhood memories of eating endless supplies of Bomb Pops.
 Do you remember the excitement of hearing the ice cream truck music?
 I will admit that I would probably still run outside if I heard the ice cream truck coming down the street.
 My take on popsicle rockets has considerably less sugar and real fruit inside- guaranteed to make both you and your kids happy!

 Feel free to use a different popsicle mold if you want- I was pretty happy with the way these molds worked out as they have a nice tray that allows you to pour in your ingredients and take out one popsicle at a time when you’re ready to eat them.
 One note is that I ended up using plain popsicle sticks instead of the base that came with the mold only because I was adding layers and the base wouldn’t work for my purposes.

 - 1 pint (2 cups) strawberries washed and hulled

 - In a blender or food processor, combine strawberries and half of the simple syrup and water.
 Pulse a few times until strawberry mixture is to desired texture ( I like my fruit popsicles a little chunky, but sometimes kids like it smoother).
 Add a bit more water if needed.
 Pour strawberry mix into molds 1/3 of the way full.
 (There may be some leftover.)
 Freeze until hardened, about 30 mins to a hour.

 - Take molds out of freezer and pour almond milk into molds, another 1/3 of the way up.
 Place popsicle sticks in- you may have to push a little into the frozen strawberries so it holds upright.
 Return to freezer for 30 more minutes till firm.

 - Pulse blueberries in a clean blender or processor bowl with the remaining simple syrup and water.
 Fill molds and return to freezer.